Private company limited by shares

-Tax residency – A company is tax resident in Gibraltar if the management and control of its business is exercised from Gibraltar or by persons who are ordinarily tax resident in Gibraltar.
+Tax residency – A company is tax resident in Gibraltar if the management and control of its business are exercised from Gibraltar or by persons who are ordinarily tax residents in Gibraltar.

 Basis – Corporate income tax is levied on income that is accrued in or derived from Gibraltar.
 Non-resident companies are subject to tax on Gibraltar-source income.

 Tax rate – Corporate tax is 10%.
 Utility companies and companies that abuse a dominant position are subject to a 20% tax.

 Capital gains – Capital Gains are not taxed in Gibraltar.

 Dividends – Dividends are not subject to tax in Gibraltar

 Interests – Interests are usually not taxable in Gibraltar, except for companies engaging in banking and money lending activities, and interests arising from an inter-company loan, which are taxed at standard rates.

 Royalties – Royalties are generally subject to corporate income tax.